 The Model for Healthy Living

-In 2008, the Model for Healthy Living was introduced and now serves as the cornerstone for Church Health care and outreach; health and well-being are defined by Faith, Medical, Movement, Work, Emotions, Nutrition, and Friends & Family.
+In 2008, the Model for Healthy Living was introduced and now serves as the cornerstone for Church Health care and outreach; health and well-being are defined by faith, medical, movement, work, emotions, nutrition, and friends and family.

 The Move to Crosstown Concourse

-In March 2017, Church Health consolidated operations of its thirteen facilities into Crosstown Concourse, former home to a Sears-Roebuck distribution and retail center that had been rehabilitated to a glorious “vertical urban community.”
+In March 2017, Church Health consolidated operations of its 13 facilities into Crosstown Concourse, former home to a Sears, Roebuck and Company distribution and retail center that had been rehabilitated to a glorious “vertical urban community.”
 Today, more than 45 businesses and 260 apartments call Crosstown Concourse home.